 A case in point, the decommissioning of the Titan supercomputer at the Oak Ridge National Laboratory (ORNL), reveals just how complicated the process can be.
 More than 40 people were involved with the project, including staff from ORNL, supercomputer manufacturer Cray, and external subcontractors.
 Electricians were required to safely shut down the nine megawatt-capacity system.
 Cray staff was on hand to disassemble and recycle Titan’s electronics and its metal components and cabinets.
 A separate crew handled the cooling system.
 In the end, 350 tons of equipment and 10,800 pounds of refrigerant were removed from the site.

-The pace of data center migration to leased colocation, cloud, or some combination (Hybrid IT) or closure will continue to accelerate in this decade, according to IDC Group Vice President for Worldwide Research, Rick Villars.
+The pace of on-premise data center migration to leased colocation, cloud, or some combination (Hybrid IT) or closure will continue to accelerate in this decade, according to IDC Group Vice President for Worldwide Research, Rick Villars.
 “Every company we’ve spoken to is planning to close 10% to 50% of their data centers through 2025, and in some cases even 100%.
 No matter who you talk to, they absolutely have on the agenda they want to close data centers,” Villars says.

 Inventory data-center assets

 The first step is a complete inventory.
 Given the prevalence of zombie servers in IT environments, it’s evident that a significant amount of IT departments lack a firm grasp on data-center asset management.

 “They need to know what they have.
 That’s the most basic.
 What equipment do you have?
 What apps live on what device?
 And what data lives on each device?” says Ralph Schwarzbach, a former security and decommissioning expert with Verisign and Symantec.

-All that information should be in a configuration management database (CMDB) or data center infrastructure management (DCIM).
+All that information should be in a configuration management database (CMDB) or data center infrastructure management application (DCIM).
 This type of tool serves as a repository for configuration data about physical and virtual IT assets.
 DCIM enables a data center to optimize space utilization, equipment usage and energy usage.
 It does this by providing a complete view of the entire facility performance.
 Whichever tool you use, “having the tool and processes in place to maintain data accuracy are two distinct things,” Schwarzbach says.